rhettchase/code-301-city-explorer/README.md

 - 12-04-2023 9:36pm - The application now features a fully operational React.js frontend, integrating with the LocationIQ API to retrieve location data.
 A specific functionality has been implemented to handle requests for the 'location' resource and renders latitude, longitude and map based on a city input
 - 12-05-2023 10:00pm - The application now pulls from a locally hosted **weather api** to pull static weather forecast data.
 A specific functionality has been implemented to handle requests for the 'weather' resource and renders weather forecast based on a city input
 - 12-07-2023 Application has been refactored to componentize the front-end codebase.
 The UI has been updated to use Bootstrap Cards for the weather forecast and movie results.
+- 12-10-2023 8:48pm - The application now renders the top restaurants for the city on a dynamic map.
+It also displays the details on cards (name, description, type of food, ratings, etc.) for each restaurant below the map.

 ## Credit and Collaborations

 - chatGPT
 - React Dev Docs
-- WeatherBit API
+- LocationIQ API (front-end)
-- LocationIQ API (back-end)
+- WeatherBit API (back-end)
 - MovieDB API (back-end)
+- Yelp API (back-end)
 - Nelify (for hosting deployed site)

 ## Time Estimate Lab-06